albertodev01/equations/README.md

   - use `Quartic` to find the roots of a polynomial whose degree is 4;
   - use `DurandKerner` to find the roots of a polynomial whose degree is 5 or higher.

 Since `DurandKerner` works with any polynomial, you could also use it (for example) to solve a cubic equation.
 However, `DurandKerner` internally uses loops, derivatives, and other mechanics to approximate the actual roots.
 When the degree is 4 or lower, prefer working with `Quartic`, `Cubic`, `Quadratic` or `Linear` because they use direct formulas to find the roots (and thus they're more precise).
-Here's an example on how to find the roots of a cubic:
+Here's an example of how to find the roots of a cubic:

 ```dart
 // f(x) = (2-3i)x^3 + 6/5ix^2 - (-5+i)x - (9+6i)